Most of the common FAQs are answered below.

 Really good question.
 A theme is basically a template.
 There are 1000's of designs to choose from and they are great for browsing to get inspiration for your website.
 Themes can be free or paid for.

 If you've seen a theme that you love, just let me know.
-I usually build websites from scratch so I can design the site you want, based on the theme you love.
+I always build websites from scratch so I can design the site you want, based on the theme you love.
 This means that you don't incur the extra cost of paying for a theme, nor the restrictions that many pre-designed themes have.
 I build the website around your content, rather than trying to squeeze your content into a template, but I'm very happy to design the site based on a theme you have seen elsewhere.

 A plugin is something which will add an extra function or design element to your website.
 Some plugins are free and some are paid for.